-Since establishing my patch six years ago I have rarely had to buy garlic.
-It’s only late in the season, around August and September, that we need to turn to the greengrocer for some imported product.
+Since establishing the patch in 2007 we have rarely had to buy garlic.
+It’s only late in the season when our own has shrivelled, around August and September, that we need to turn to the greengrocer for some imported product.

 We never buy Chinese garlic, that stuff is sprayed with chemicals to stop it from sprouting and it’s likely that it’s years old.
 If you have to, the garlic from Mexico is usually pretty good.

-Thankfully Australian producers, like the Morgan family here in Orange, are stepping up and one day we’ll be able to have excellent local supplies all year round.
+Thankfully Australian producers have really stepped up and one day we’ll be able to have excellent local supplies all year round.

 Step one is to separate all the individual bulbs from the knob and keep the papery skin on.

 When the garlic first begins growing it needs to access the energy in the bulb to get started.
 This is why it sprouts in your cupboard.
 For this reason I tend to only keep and replant some of the best specimens and keep for cooking the remainder.
 I also keep the skinny internal bulbs for cooking, they rarely have the energy to survive and if they do, are usually small in size.

 Then using a mattock I dig a few trenches where I’m going to plant them.
 I mix up blood and bone, some organic pellets and because I like to add magnesium to the soil, some epsom salts and sprinkle it along the trench.

 Then I dig it in and mix it all around with some lucerne mulch.
 I form little rows and mounds where the garlic will grow and begin placing out the garlic.

 We average about one knob, or more, of garlic a week so I’m planting 60 bulbs, 20 in each row.

 Space them about 12cm apart and poke them into the soil with the pointy end up.